The UK has left the EU

 - industries that produce iron and steel, cement and lime, paper, glass, ceramics and chemicals.

-In addition, approximately 140 UK-administered aircraft operators take part in the EU Emissions Trading System.
+In addition, approximately 140 UK-administered aircraft operators take part in the EU ETS.

 Participating operators are required to develop plans to monitor their emissions in accordance with the European Commission’s Monitoring and Reporting Regulation.
 They are also required to produce annual emissions reports that are verified independently in accordance with the Accreditation and Verification Regulation.

-EU Emissions Trading System operators hold EU Emissions Trading System Union Registry accounts which provide them with access to their emissions allowances.
+EU ETS operators hold EU ETS Union Registry accounts which provide them with access to their emissions allowances.
 At the end of each compliance year, operators must give up from their account one allowance for each tonne of verified carbon dioxide (or equivalent) emitted.
-Operators who are considered at risk of carbon leakage receive allowances through free allocation (if eligible) from their Member State of predetermined amounts agreed by the EU Commission.
+Operators who are considered at risk of carbon leakage receive allowances through free allocation (if eligible) from their member state of predetermined amounts agreed by the EU Commission.
 Other operators buy allowances on the carbon market or via a government administered auction.

 The Kyoto Protocol